AlexAltea/unicorn.js/docs/api.md

 An emulator object. `arch` is the name of the architecture the emulator will emulate, and `mode` is the mode it will be in.
 ### Methods
 #### reg_write(regid, bytes)
 Writes the inputted bytes to the inputted register (which is represented by `regid`).
-Please note that you should use one of the constants for `regid`, as otherwise you would need to dig through [unicorn-constants.js](https://github.com/AlexAltea/unicorn.js/blob/master/src/unicorn-constants.js) (or the Constants section of this documentation, when that's finally written).
+Please note that you should use one of the constants for `regid`, as otherwise you would need to dig through [unicorn-constants.js](https://github.com/AlexAltea/unicorn.js/blob/master/src/unicorn-constants.js) (or the **Constants** section of this documentation).
 #### reg_read(regid, size)
 TODO
 #### mem_write(address, bytes)